yehezkielbs/agent_examples/README.md

-# agent_examples
+# Agent 2.0 Configuration Examples
-Examples on how to integrate the agent
+Examples on how to integrate the agent for v2.0 of the agent.